It's Time For Bigger Goals

 3. With this understanding, we have developed a program that fits the needs of our new students and will enable them to make the most of this next exciting chapter of their lives!

 We are so excited for the arrival of all students and hope that we can make move-in as stress-free as possible!
-When arriving, all vehicles will be directed into campus through McAnulty Drive where the specific route to LLCs will be identified by our Duquesne Public Safety Officers and Orientation Staff.
+When arriving, all vehicles will be directed into campus through McAnulty Drive where the specific route to Living Learning Communities will be identified by our Duquesne Public Safety Officers and Orientation Staff.

 • Have all items and boxes labeled with your full name, building, and room number.